Best Natural Healthy Aging Tips For People In Their 50s

 3. Take a smart supplement.

-mbg's nr+ also supports your body's ability to neutralize oxidative stress.* If you don't know, oxidative stress is what happens inside the body when you're exposed to internal or external aggressors, and it wreaks havoc on all parts of your body.
+With age, your skin is more susceptible to damage—notably, low-grade long term inflammation like oxidative stress.
+If you don't know, oxidative stress is what happens inside the body when you're exposed to internal or external aggressors, and it wreaks havoc on all parts of your body.
 For the skin, it depletes our natural levels of collagen, elastin, hyaluronic acid, and just generally contributes to premature cell aging.
-If you are better able to manage oxidative stress in the body, you'll fare out better long term.
-The supplement does so with its mix of NR, rhodiola, which manages inflammation, and astaxanthin, a highly potent antioxidant.* It also has phytoceramides, which help support natural skin hydration.*
+If you are better able to manage oxidative stress in the body, you'll fare better long term.
+Try supplements with antioxidants like astaxanthin, a highly potent carotenoid that manages photodamage.
+You can also look for phytoceramides, which help support natural skin hydration.*

 4. Work it out.